 Contents

-Household chores are a regular part of everyday life, teaching responsibility and routine from an early age.
-For English learners, mastering vocabulary related to household chores not only improves language skills but also builds confidence in talking about familiar tasks.
+Household chores are a regular part of everyday life, helping children learn responsibility and daily routines from an early age.
+For English learners, mastering vocabulary related to household chores not only improves language skills but also builds confidence when talking about familiar tasks.

 Read the household chores.
 Look at the three pictures.
 Circle the picture that shows the correct chore.

-3. Look at the pictures and write the numbers in front of the correct answer.
+Look at the pictures and write the numbers in front of the correct answers.

-Look at the pictures and write the words in the correct place.
+Look at the pictures and write the correct words in the blank spaces.

 Cut out the pictures and glue them into the correct box: I always, I sometimes, or I never do this chore.